damian-lis/portfolio-website/README.md

 <br/>

-### 2.7.
-Description of the addCbsToCallOnHidden method (inside the toggleShow method with passing the toggle parameter with "on" value)
+<h3 id="curtain-addcbstocallonhidden-method">2.7.
+Description of the addCbsToCallOnHidden method (inside the toggleShow method with passing the toggle parameter with "on" value)</h3>

 In first scenario where toggleShow method is called with toggle value "on", the sent callbacks are added to the this.cbsToCallOnHidden array via the addCbsToCallOnHidden method.